Asfandyar-Khan/LaunchCode/index.md

-# Welcome to Intro to Python Programming 👋
+# Welcome to LaunchCode - Intro to Python Programming 👋

 This is the official website for our Python course.
 Here you’ll find:
 - 🧾 [Course Syllabus](Syllabus.docx)